WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensors/index.md

 There is a class of sensors, called resistive sensors, that have a variable resistance based on various input such as light or heat.
 [Photoresistors](https://www.wikipedia.com/en/Photoresistor), for instance, provide less resistance the more light that they receive.
 Similarly, [thermistors](https://en.wikipedia.org/wiki/Thermistor) change their resistance (either more resistance or less resistance, depending on the type), as their temperature changes.

-Resistance can't be measured directly with a Netduino, but voltage can be measured by the ADC.
+Resistance can't be measured directly with a Netduino, but voltage can be measured by the Analog to Digital Converter (ADC) via the analog input pins.
 By placing a resistive sensor in a voltage divider with another resistor of known value, we can measure the voltage output and use Ohm's law to calculate the resistance of the resistive sensor.
 The following circuit schematic is the exact same as our voltage divider from before, except now, `R2` is a resistive sensor, in this case, it's a photoresistor:

 ![](../Resistive_Sensor_Circuit.svg)

-## Photoresistor Sample
+## Photoresistor Lab

 In this section, we're going to build a sample circuit that uses a photoresistor to measure the amount of light available.